casey/just/README.md

 Because there is currently no way to run a recipe that requires arguments with `--choose`, such recipes will not be given to the chooser.
 Private recipes and aliases are also skipped.

 The chooser can be overridden with the `--chooser` flag.
 If `--chooser` is not given, then `just` first checks if `$JUST_CHOOSER` is set.
-If it isn’t, then the chooser defaults to `fzf`, a popular fuzzy finder.
+If it isn't, then the chooser defaults to `fzf`, a popular fuzzy finder.

 Arguments can be included in the chooser, i.e. `fzf --exact`.

 The chooser is invoked in the same way as recipe lines.
 For example, if the chooser is `fzf`, it will be invoked with `sh -cu 'fzf'`, and if the shell, or the shell arguments are overridden, the chooser invocation will respect those overrides.

-If you’d like `just` to default to selecting recipes with a chooser, you can use this as your default recipe:
+If you'd like `just` to default to selecting recipes with a chooser, you can use this as your default recipe:

 ```make
 default:
   @just --choose
 ```

-### Invoking Justfiles in Other Directories
+### Invoking `justfile`s in Other Directories

 If the first argument passed to `just` contains a `/`, then the following occurs:

 1. The argument is split at the last `/`.

-2. The part before the last `/` is treated as a directory. `just` will start its search for the justfile there, instead of in the current directory.
+2. The part before the last `/` is treated as a directory. `just` will start its search for the `justfile` there, instead of in the current directory.

 3. The part after the last slash is treated as a normal argument, or ignored if it is empty.

-This may seem a little strange, but it’s useful if you wish to run a command in a justfile that is in a subdirectory.
+This may seem a little strange, but it's useful if you wish to run a command in a `justfile` that is in a subdirectory.

-For example, if you are in a directory which contains a subdirectory named `foo`, which contains a justfile with the recipe `build`, which is also the default recipe, the following are all equivalent:
+For example, if you are in a directory which contains a subdirectory named `foo`, which contains a `justfile` with the recipe `build`, which is also the default recipe, the following are all equivalent:

 ```sh
 $ (cd foo && just build)